containerbuildsystem/osbs-docs/docs/users.rst

   For example if name is ``fedora/rsyslog``, version is ``32``, and release is ``5``, the container image will be available in container registry at:
   ``my-container-registry.example.com/fedora/rsyslog:32-5.20191007151825``.
+  Release value must be specified in the Dockerfile to enable this feature.

 ignore_isolated_builds
   Boolean to control whether to rebuild when parent image triggering build was isolated build.